7 Common Hiring Mistakes to Avoid When Recruiting New Employees

 #4) Failure to Evaluate Personality

 Many employers make the mistake of looking strictly at a candidate’s knowledge, experience, and skills.
 Experience and skills are critically important to performing well.
 Additional characteristics that will influence a candidate’s ability to collaborate are evident in personality.
-If a candidate possesses personality traits that are counter cultural the repercussions can be serious.
+If a candidate possesses personality traits that are counter cultural, the repercussions can be serious.
 Your goal should be a diverse workforce, consisting of employees with many different personality traits.
-Insight to a candidate’s personality before hiring will help to achieve a professional and cultural match.
+Insight into a candidate’s personality before hiring will help to achieve a professional and cultural match.

 #5) Too Much Talking, Not Enough Listening

 Whether you conduct interviews over the phone or in-person, you should give candidates plenty of opportunity to speak.
-A job interview that is focused on presenting a role, misses important sharing of information and perspectives y the candidate, and ultimately becomes a one-sided conversation.
-If instead you focus on a dialogue, you will gain essential candidate input, to learn about a candidate’s qualifications, knowledge, experiences, skills and personality.
+A job interview that is focused on presenting a role, misses important sharing of information and perspectives by the candidate, and ultimately becomes a one-sided conversation.
+If instead you focus on a dialogue, you will gain essential candidate input to learn about a candidate’s qualifications, knowledge, experiences, skills and personality.
 Organize interviews to balance listening and speaking.